tohru-murakami/Yukari_Code_2/Yukari Data Manager/README_YDM.md

 ## Settings

 1. Compile the Student List
    The serial numbers start from 0 (not 1).
-   For enhanced confidentiality, the student list may be randomized.
+For enhanced confidentiality, the serial numbers may be randomized.

 2. Define Matching Matrices
    Define matching as numbers 1–10 (larger is better).